 Where do we sleep?

-Depending on the camp, your children will either stay in a cozy indoor cabin or lodge (Forest Camp, Mountain Camp) or be tenting outdoors (Ocean Camp).
-Have a read over the Welcome Package, to ensure you pack appropriately for all weather conditions.
+If you join us for an overnight camp, your children will either stay in a cozy indoor cabin or lodge (Forest Gourmet Camp) or be tenting outdoors (Ocean Camp).
+We’ll send you a Welcome Package to read over, to ensure you pack appropriately for all weather conditions.

 What do we get to do?

 So many things!
 At all of our camps, you’ll get a chance to hike, swim, and explore!
 If you join us for Forest Camp, you’ll get a chance to learn real cooking skills!
 At Galiano Island Discovery, you’ll be canoeing and sleeping under the stars.
-At Mountain Camp, you’ll get to explore the local forests and lakes, as well as visit the Squamish Lil’wat Cultural Centre.
 Everyday is different, and we know you’ll have a blast at any or all of our camps!